a2wd/crackers-and-cheese/2.Problems/README.md

 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?

+* The files in `/MatrixInput/Xn.txt` can be used to test the matrix
+* eg: `> java RotateMatrix > MatrixInput/4n.txt` or `type MatrixInput/3n.txt | java RotateMatrix`
+* The client accepts a command line argument `-w` to perform the rotation without the additional data structure
+* The client accepts the command line argument `-i` to negate the rotation and indirectly access the array through a wrapper.

 ### 1.7, ZeroMatrix.java

 Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.

+* The files in `/MatrixInput/Xz.txt` can be used to test the matrix
+* eg: `> java ZeroMatrix > MatrixInput/2z.txt` or `type MatrixInput/5z.txt | java ZeroMatrix`

 ### 1.8, IsRotation.java